Learn more about the Health Sciences Program by contacting the Director for the Health Sciences program by clicking here.

 - To learn more about the faculty and staff of the Health Sciences Program, click here.

-To see the Health Sciences section in the JCHS Catalog, click here.
+- To see Jefferson College of Health Sciences Catalog, with the Health Sciences section beginning on page 91, click here.

 The mission of the Health Sciences program is to provide a solid foundation of healthcare related coursework for students seeking to advance their prior educational accomplishments or to prepare those seeking a post-baccalaureate or graduate level healthcare degree.

 - Demonstrate a basic foundation in the behavioral, natural, social, and health sciences.